myllynen/satellite-automation/roles/capsule_install/README.md

 Please see the collection main page for a higher level description.

+This role uses Capsule certificate archives from Satellite at `/root/{{ inventory_hostname }}-certs.tar`.
+If the files do not exist yet then the `capsule_generate_certs` role can be used to create them.

 ## Configuration

 Below are the role default values from defaults/main.yml: